JohnOBenJ3/Capstone---Blog/README.md

 There will be multiple sections to the app including but not limited to, links to a portfolio(eventually) and an about me section.

 User comments will be welcome.

+Models:
+Post & User

+Post = title,
+       content,
+       date_posted,
+       author <--- this will be the foreign key relating to the User model

+User = username,
+       email,
+       first_name,
+       last_name